Corruption in Myanmar: Saffron Revolution

+2021 coup

+The 2021 military coup in Myanmar and the rise of the military-led State Administration Council (SAC) have significantly deepened corruption across the country.
+Under SAC rule, bribery has become an everyday requirement for accessing essential public services — from getting ID cards to avoiding military conscription.
+The SAC has turned corruption into a deliberate tool of governance.
+By allowing bureaucrats to collect bribes with impunity, the regime secured their loyalty, especially after nearly half a million civil servants joined the Civil Disobedience Movement post-coup.
+Low civil servant wages and rising living costs have further fueled this trend.

+Anti-corruption laws are applied selectively, mostly targeting political opponents from the former National League for Democracy (NLD) while ignoring abuses by regime loyalists.
+The result is a system where corruption is entrenched, institutionalized, and politically weaponized — exacerbating inequality, eroding trust in government, and stalling national development.

+In 2023, Myanmar’s Corruption Perceptions Index (CPI) hit a new low, scoring 20 out of 100 (where 100 is an ideal score where a country is perceived as having no corruption).
+Myanmar ranks among the most corrupt countries globally and scored the worst in Southeast Asia.

 Factors

 Some reasons for the high levels of corruption in Myanmar include multiple exchange rates, which enable officials to demand bribes for providing favorable rates; low civil-service pay rates; and a tradition of nepotism.
 "As there are no competitive selection processes to enter the public sector," notes one report, "personal connections and bribery are maybe more important than qualifications.
 For instance, it is common practice to select ministers and high-level civil servants from the military ranks rather than based on expertise."

 It has been observed that post-2011 Myanmar has an expanding informal economy, and that such economies are notoriously vulnerable to corruption.